-Prairie ironweed (Vernonia fasciculata) belongs to the Asteraceae (the Aster family).
-It is a perennila herb that is native to south-central Canada to the central and eastern United States.
+The prairie ironweed (Vernonia fasciculata) belongs to Asteraceae (the Aster family).
+It is a perennila herb that is native from south-central Canada to the central and eastern United States.
 This herb grows in prairies, marshes, along railroads, and up to a height of 60-120 cm.
 The stem is erect and unbranched.
 The leaves are narrowly lanceolate, narrowly ovate, or linear, and arranged in alternate.
 Their margins are serrated.
 The magenta flower-heads bloom in the dense corymbs from July to September.
 The compound flower consists of 15-30 disk florets with green bracts underneath.